khanalg44/structure_optimization/README.md

 # How to Run this code

+Here are the files you need before you use this script

 * struct file with original lattice constants with name a0c0.struct
 * a0c0.inM file for the relaxation of the internal parameter